freedomlayer/offset/doc/docs/theory.md

 the attacker obtains more credit compared to the honest friends graph:
 `A - M - E`.

-The equivalent of this is letting the attacker ask for for credit for forwarding funds, and this is possible in the credit switching protocol.
-An attacker will prefer to ask for more credit per transaction instead of simulating multiple nodes to make the route look longer.

-Also note that if a route to a destination node is long or expensive, it is likely that a different route will be chosen to send the funds.
-It is only reasonable for a node to increase the amount of credits he bills for mediating a transaction as long as there are no cheaper routes.
+This is the equivalent of letting the attacker ask for more credit for forwarding funds [^1].
+Note however that if a route to a destination node is long, it is likely that a different route will be chosen to send the funds.

+Therefore the attacker can simulate a longer route only up to a certain length.
+If the simulated route becomes too large, other shorter (and cheaper) routes will be chosen instead.

+[^1]:
+    We might consider to add a feature for setting a transaction fee in future versions of offst.
+Currently the profit for mediating a transaction is fixed to be 1 credit.

 Analyzing the cases above does not mean that the backwards credit payment is proved to be safe, but currently we do not know of any holes in its design.